 Hybrid working - access free resources

-We have also created a playlist of hybrid working resources you might like to access.
+We have created a playlist of hybrid working resources you might like to access.
 It's free and contains the latest articles, blogs, discussions and opinions from some of the leading voices on hybrid working.
 Use your LinkedIn credentials to log in.

 See the Hybrid playlist.